tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 When I knelt to take the dog’s heart rate, the second my fingers touched its skin, a wrongness crawled into me.
 That tingle before lightning strikes.
 That creeping dread when something awful is about to happen.

-The vitals were normal—heart rate, breathing.
+The vitals were normal, the heart rate, breathing.
 But its skin was cold.
-97 degrees, lower than we like.
+And its temperature was 97 degrees, lower than we like.
 I tented its skin, saw it was mildly dehydrated.
 But when I peeled back its loose lips to check its gums, I felt like I was too close to something I shouldn’t be.
 The gums were pale.
 The pupils locked onto me.
 Dilated.

 It wasn’t growling.
 No hackles raised.
 Just watching.
 Like it was restraining itself.